View Sheena Struble's Obituary on https://www.wvgazettemail.com/ and share memories

 In addition to her parents, she was preceded in death by her grandparents, Howard and Mary Poole, and Carl and Ruth Hellberg; sister, Barbara Baker; Aunt Betty Dye; cousin, David Dye; and her son, Christopher Fetterman.

-She is survived by her best friend and husband, Charles Struble; children, Heather Nagle and Aaron Fetterman; grandchildren, Taylor Nagle and Emily Nagle; great-grandchild, Liam Nagle; sisters, Jenny Starcher, Sheri Koch, Debbie Newman; daughter-in-law, Christy Fetterman; niece, Anita Uhl, and nephews, Rob and Mike Stanley; and several great nieces and nephews.
+She is survived by her best friend and husband, Charles Struble; children, Heather Nagle and Aaron Fetterman; grandchildren, Taylor Nagle, Emily Nagle and Chase Fetterman; great - grandchild, Liam Nagle; sisters, Jenny Starcher, Sheri Koch, Debbie Newman; half brothers, Paul and Jerimey Poole; daughter-in-law, Christy Fetterman; nieces, Anita Uhl and Shelli Newman, and nephews, Rob and Mike Stanley; and several great nieces and nephews.

 After graduating from Parkersburg High School, Sheena attended Parkersburg Community College.
 She retired as an executive from AT&T. She was an accomplished piano player and shared her gift with many students she had the pleasure of teaching.
 She was a lifetime member of the National Federation of the Blind of West Virginia and contributed so much of her talents and love to this organization.